 I think ordinary lawyers- more particularly those who work with poorer people in this country- thought a challenge to the Home Office under the Common Law of this country was bound to fail because really clever people must have drafted the statues & policies in question.
 To get justice you'd have to get Amal Clooney & Cherie Blair & Professor Chinless Wonder & Lord Haw Haw on side.
-Yet, the injustice at issue was glaringly obvious to older lawyers- or indeed ordinary people familiar with the Common Law tradition.
+Yet, the injustice at issue was glaringly obvious from a common law perspective.
 This is an example where a false belief in a more 'fundamental' right has a mischievous effect.
 It prevents existing rights violations being remedied till there is a test case about the supposedly more fundamental matter.

 What of particular groups- e.g second-generation Palestinians in Saudi Arabia or Lebanon who may face severe restrictions and, depending on exogenous geopolitical factors, official hostility amounting at times to summary expulsion?

 Speaking generally, the best thing is to take steps to acquire another passport one way or another or at least keep one's place in the queue for resettlement as a Stateless person.